British, Irish leaders to meet amid Brexit tensions

-LONDON — The British and Irish leaders were meeting Friday to discuss the Irish border — and mend fences — amid a tense U.K.-EU standoff over Brexit.
+LONDON — The British and Irish leaders were meeting Friday to discuss the Irish border — and mend fences — amid rising tensions between Britain and the European Union over Brexit.

 Britain is due to leave the bloc on March 29, and the U.K.’s bid for last-minute changes has exasperated EU leaders, who insist the legally binding withdrawal agreement can’t be changed.